Pioneering early diagnostic solutions

 Although clinical research has demonstrated that early diagnosis and therapeutic intervention leads to the best long-term prognosis, the average age of diagnosis for ASD in the United States is over 4 years of age.

 The Clarifi autism saliva test Clarifi ASD is the first of its kind, molecular test for autism.
-Clarifi ASD was designed to aid in the clinical diagnosis of ASD in children 18 to 83 months of age, expediting access to important intervention services.
+Clarifi ASD was designed to aid in the clinical diagnosis of ASD in children 18 months through 6 years of age, expediting access to important intervention services.